emholmes/note-taker-expressjs/README.md

     npm install

 ## Usage
 If you want to clone this repo to your local machine, make sure you have node.js and npm installed (hint: `node -v` & `npm -v`).
-Once within the package, make sure you have express.js installed as well (to install express: `npm i express`).
+Once within the package, make sure you have express.js and UUID (sets unqiue ID for each note) installed as well (`npm i express` & `npm i uuid`).
 Deploy locally using `npm start`.

 ## Questions
 If you have any questions or feedback, create a new issue and add the label "question".